wraith-labs/wraith/README.md

 PHP/HTML/JS/CSS Command and Control (C&amp;C) API and panel.

 WARNING: This project is unfinished!
+WARNING: The info section is a bit outdated.
+Some of the information may not apply.

 **Good news!** Wraith is now somewhat functional.
 It's very slow, not very robust, and has no install scripts, but it's a start.
 Sending